prismv/DB48X-on-DM42/doc/calc-help/constants.md

 It is the highest temperature that conventional physics can describe.
-It's a fundamental limit of quantum mechanics and is considered the temperature of the universe during the Big Bang when dominant quantum gravity effects were present.
+It's a fundamental limit of quantum mechanics and is considered the temperature of the universe during the Big Bang when dominant quantum gravity effects were dominant.
 Its value depends on the measured value of the gravitational constant `G` and is calculated by:
-by:
 ```rpl
     12 SIG  T°pl='CONVERT(√((Ⓒℏ*Ⓒc^5/ⒸG))/Ⓒk;1_K)'
 ```